That nagging knee pain during your morning walk. The shoulder ache when you reach for something high. The stiffness that greets you each morning.

 If slowing down isn't enough, make the exercise easier.
 Use lighter weights or less resistance.

-Why this works: Your joints get time to adapt without being overwhelmed.
+I know you might be thinking "But I used to be able to carry two bags."
+From what I've seen, that's not the point right now.
+Your joints get time to adapt without being overwhelmed.
 Research shows starting lighter and building up prevents further injury.

 Real-life example: Carrying one shopping bag at a time instead of two.
 Taking two trips up the stairs instead of one heavy load.